arbovm/scratchweb/README.md

 ## My Approach:

-To show my skills and my understanding on protocol level up to the MVC pattern, I decided to take the requirement __"fewest dependencies as possible"__ very serious.
+In order to show my skills and my understanding on protocol level up to the MVC pattern, I decided to take the requirement __"fewest dependencies as possible"__ very serious.
 I did something I would never do in my daily work: I only depend on Ruby an its own libraries (socket and tempfile) in the Back-end and wrote everything from scratch.

-Usually I don't like to reinvent things, but I want to proof that i can do this.
+Usually I would not reinvent things, but I want to prove that I am capable when it has to be done.

 ### Decisions: